 In the universe of animation, samurai-themed series is quite the demand among fans of historical fiction as it takes one’s soul back to the most classical era of Japan.
-The blood-soaked swordsfighting, the traditional clothing and the beautiful environment of Japanese ancient times as shinsengumi period in the old Kyoto are some of its fascination that truly engage the audience who are into deep historical perspective.
-Hakuoki, Sengoku Basara and Rorouni Kenshin, to name few of the popular titles under the sub-category, explore the wonderful chronicles of Japanese history.
+The dynamic blood-soaked swordsfighting and the beautiful environment of Japanese ancient times are some of the elements that truly engage the audience who are into deep historical perspective.
+Hakuouki, Sengoku Basara and Rorouni Kenshin, to name few of the popular titles under the sub-category, explore the wonderful chronicles of Japanese history.

-Due to the wide variety of Japanese historical fantasies, there is also a need to broaden your horizon aside from the dazzling and manly beauty of Kenshin Himura whom you used to hook up with.
-For instance, your academic history books aren’t all about the Japanese period as you flip those pages to explore beyond the nation, from Asian to European history to all around the world.
+Due to the wide variety of Japanese historical fantasies, there’s also a need to broaden your horizon aside from the dazzling and manly beauty of Kenshin Himura whom you used to hook up with when you were at a young age.
+For instance, your academic history books aren’t all about the Japanese period as you flip those pages to explore beyond the nation from Asian to European history to all parts of the globe.
 It’s quite a refreshing thing to go beyond the labels you used to familiarize with.
-You need to set the voyage and let yourselves discover the wonders of world history.

-They say that travelling back to the past is theoretically not possible.
-But I say, with great anime shows out there, taking a quick glance at fictional history is in fact a good idea to allow the audience feel the beautiful ambiance of ancient times.
-So, here are 10 anime shows that will make you travel back in time:
+They say that travelling back to the past is theoretically not possible, but with great anime shows out there, taking a quick glance at fictional history is in fact a pleasant idea to feel the beautiful ambiance of ancient times.
+So, here are 10 non-Japanese historical anime shows that will make you travel back in time: